hydro-informatics/hydro-informatics.github.io/pages/troubleshooting/linux.md

 sudo chmod a+rwx /directory/*/*.*
 ```

-And this lifts all restrictions from a directory, all its sub-folders and files contained (and sub-sub-folders and sub-sub-files contained, and so on):
+This lifts all restrictions from a directory for all users, all its sub-folders and files contained (and sub-sub-folders and sub-sub-files contained, and so on):

 ```
 sudo chmod -R 777 /directory/